mattclarke/elixir_epics/README.md

 ## Possible improvements
 - Alarms and connections.
+  - al00 conversion in place, but just hacked in.
+Needs to only be updated when value changes (also f144 needs this) and needs periodic updates.
 - How to delete monitors.
 - The schema is hard-coded.
 - Use ETS just for experience of using it.